Skip to main navigation Skip to search Skip to main content

 Abstract

 Bipolar disorder is defined by extreme variability in mood, activity and sleep/wake patterns.
-To date, studies of sleep and circadian parameters in bipolar disorder have predominantly relied on short term longitudinal studies with monitoring over 1-2 weeks, leaving a need for approaches that can assess individual-level changes in sleep, activity and mood with high levels of temporal granularity.
-In the AMBIENT-BD study, we will optimise low-interference ambient and passive data collection techniques.
-These methods will allow us to infer sleep and circadian timing patterns over extended time periods while developing novel data collection, sharing and analytical methods within sleep and circadian research.
-In parallel, we will develop data management systems to streamline and optimise data sharing within the broad research community.
+To date, studies of sleep and circadian parameters in bipolar disorder have predominantly relied on short term monitoring over 1-2 weeks, leaving a need for approaches that can assess individual-level changes in sleep, activity and mood with high levels of temporal granularity.
+In the AMBIENT-BD study, we will optimise low intensity ambient and passive data collection techniques.
+These methods will allow us to infer sleep and circadian timing patterns over extended time periods while developing novel data collection, sharing and analytical methods.
+In parallel, we will develop data management systems to streamline and optimise data sharing.
+At its core, our project involves an 18-month prospective study focused on the assessment of sleep/wake patterns and clinical and functional outcomes in individuals with bipolar disorder.
+Furthermore, in collaboration with Bipolar Scotland, we will deliver a knowledge exchange programme on the theme of ‘Sleep, circadian rhythms and bipolar disorder’.
+AMBIENT-BD will advance our understanding of symptom trajectories and mechanisms contributing to relapse in bipolar disorder, providing new insights for innovations in clinical management.

 Original languageEnglish